Wakefield High School (Arlington County, Virginia): Pool and stadiums

 Wakefield High School owns and manages its own swimming pool.
 During the week, it is used for physical education for the students of Wakefield and for students of neighboring middle and elementary schools.
 Other times, it is used publicly by the community at large.
 The community does not have a team to represent the public pool, but is represented by the Warriors' swim and dive team.

 Starting in 2002, Arlington County spent over $700,000 on the implant and maintenance of a new synthetic turf field in various athletic fields and stadiums.
 In 2004, Wakefield's outdoor stadium was the first of the three Arlington high schools with this change.
 Washington-Liberty High School and Yorktown High School had their fields installed in 2005 and 2006, respectively.

 In 2004, Wakefield completed the construction of the girls' softball field.
 This was the first time in the history of Wakefield Warrior athletics that the two sports, softball and baseball, were played on different fields.
 However, the fields were demolished in 2011, and the current school building now stands where the baseball and softball fields once were.
 The baseball field was then reconstructed in early 2015, where the old building was.
-The new baseball field was completed in the spring of 2015.
-The softball field wasn’t reconstructed due to lack of space left of the old building, leading selected baseball games being held at Barcroft Park.
+The new baseball and softball fields were reconstructed during the rebuild of the new school.

 Stadium upgrades were scheduled to begin in April 2013 and be completed by July.
 Stadium improvements were to include the replacement of bleachers on both sides and a new press box.
 The press box was to include heating, air conditioning, and filming platform for recording games.
 The stadium is also expected a concessions stand, to provide food and snacks during the game event.
 This project was completed in the spring of 2015.